25 Free Things To Do Indoors in Atlanta: Free Places To Play Indoors on Cold and Rainy Days

 Babyland General Hospital offer free admission for kids to see where the beloved Cabbage Patch Kids are

-Just this week and the next, we in Atlanta have gotten tornado, ice, snow, and flood warnings!
-Having reliable free things to do indoors in your back pocket is crucial.
-Free indoor activities in Atlanta help parents keep the party going no matter what's happening outdoors, without a huge hit to the wallet.
-Here are some of our favorite free things to do when its rainy, icy, snowy, or some type of combination that haunts Atlanta.
-(Just make sure you can safely drive there!)
+Free indoor activities in Atlanta are a must as temperatures drop and winter comes in full force!
+And as the winter weather (or spring's rainy weather) settles in, having reliable FREE things to do indoors in your back pocket is crucial.
+Free things to do indoors in Atlanta help parents keep the party going no matter what's happening outside, without a hit to the wallet.
+Here are some of our favorite free things to do with kids when its rainy, icy, snowy, or some type of combination that haunts Atlanta.
+Just make sure you can safely drive there!

 For more free fun in Atlanta, check out our Free Things To Do with Kids Guide and sign up for our newsletters to get info delivered straight to your inbox.